axe714/Note-Taker/README.md

     * [Email](#email)

 ## Installation
 - Run ``` npm i ``` to install the required dependencies, then run ``` node server.js ``` in the terminal to launch the application.
-The application by default will be hosted on localhost:3001.
-Follow the terminal prompts and click on the provided link quickly access the application.
+The application, by default, will be hosted on localhost:3001.
+Follow the terminal prompts and click on the provided link to quickly access the application.

 ## Usage
 - This application utilizes both a front-end and a back-end to create, read, and delete notes.
 To store, view, and delete notes follow the steps below: